jimmoffitt/rbHistoricalPT/README.md

     rules from scratch or converting from another source.
 The JSON format is handy when you are pulling rules from another PowerTrack stream.

-    This script encodes the Job description in JSON and posts it to your Historical PowerTrack HTTP end-point.
+    This script encodes the Job description in JSON and posts it to your Historical PowerTrack HTTP end-point as part of the job description.
 If the job is successfully submitted (description is correctly specified and your account credentials are valid), the job enters the estimation stage.

     The estimate can take many minutes to complete.
 This script will loop, checking the estimation status every 5 minutes until the estimate is ready.